Metals & Mining

 • Security, Human Rights & Rights of Indigenous Peoples

-Metals and mining entities face additional community-related risks when operating in conflict zones and in areas with weak or absent governance institutions, rule of law, and legislation to protect human rights.
-They also face risks when operating in areas with vulnerable communities, such as indigenous peoples.
-Entities using private or government security forces to protect their workers and assets may knowingly, or unknowingly, contribute to human rights violations, including use of excessive force.
-Indigenous people are often the most vulnerable sections of the population, with limited capacity to defend their unique rights and interests.
-Entities perceived as contributing to human rights violations or failing to account for indigenous peoples’ rights may be affected due to protests, riots, or suspension of permits.
-They could face substantial costs related to compensation or settlement payments, and write-downs in the value of their reserves in such areas.
-In the absence of country laws to address such cases, several international instruments have emerged to provide guidelines for entities.
-These instruments include obtaining the free, prior, and informed consent of indigenous peoples for decisions affecting them.
-With greater awareness, several countries are also beginning to implement specific laws protecting indigenous peoples’ rights, creating increasing regulatory risk for entities.
+Metals and mining entities face additional community-related risks when operating in conflict zones and in areas with weak or absent governance institutions, rule of law or legislation to protect human rights; or in areas with vulnerable communities such as indigenous peoples.
+Entities using private or government security forces to protect their workers and assets may knowingly, or unknowingly, contribute to human rights violations, including the use of excessive force.
+Entities perceived as contributing to human rights violations or failing to account for indigenous peoples’ rights may be affected by protests, riots or suspension of permits.
+These entities could face substantial costs related to compensation or settlement payments, and write-downs in the value of their reserves in such areas.
+In the absence of applicable jurisdictional laws or regulations to address such cases, several international instruments have emerged to provide guidelines for entities.
+These instruments include obtaining the free, prior and informed consent of indigenous peoples for decisions that affect them.
+Several countries have implemented specific laws protecting indigenous peoples’ rights, increasing the regulatory risk for entities that violate those rights.

 • Community Relations

-Mining facilities are frequently active over long periods of time, and entities may be involved in multiple projects in a region that can have a wide range of community impacts.
+Mining facilities are frequently active over long periods and can have a wide range of adverse effects on communities.
 Community rights and interests may be affected through environmental and social impacts of mining operations, such as competition for access to local energy or water resources, air and water emissions, and waste from operations.
-Mining entities rely upon support from local communities to be able to obtain permits and leases as well as to conduct their activities without disruptions.
-Entities may experience adverse financial impacts if the community interferes, or lobbies its government to interfere, with the rights of a mining entity in relation to their ability to access, develop, and produce reserves.
-In addition to community concerns about direct impacts of projects, the presence of mining activities may give rise to associated socio-economic concerns, such as education, health, livelihoods, and food security for the community.
-Metals and mining entities that are perceived as engaging in rent-seeking and exploiting a country or community’s resources without providing any socio-economic benefits in return may be exposed to the risk of actions, motivated by resource nationalism, and by host governments and communities.
+Mining entities rely upon support from local communities to obtain permits and leases as well as to conduct activities without disruptions.
+Entities may experience adverse financial effects if the community interferes, or lobbies government to interfere, with the rights of a mining entity in relation to their ability to access, develop and produce reserves.
+In addition to community concerns about the direct impacts of projects, the presence of mining activities may give rise to associated socio-economic concerns, such as education, health, livelihoods and food security for the community.
+Metals and mining entities engaging in rent-seeking and exploiting a community’s resources without providing proportional socio-economic benefits in return may be exposed to actions by host governments and communities that restrict their activities or impose additional costs.
 These could include imposition of ad hoc taxes and export restrictions.
-Entities in the extractives industries can adopt various community engagement strategies in their global operations to manage risks and opportunities associated with community rights and interests.
-Strategies are often underpinned by the integration of community engagement into phases of the project cycle.
-Entities are beginning to adopt a “shared value” approach to provide a key socio-economic benefit to the community while allowing the entity to profitably operate.
+Entities can adopt various community engagement strategies in their global operations to manage risks and opportunities associated with community rights and interests.
+Strategies are often underpinned by community engagement integrated into the project cycle.
+Entities are beginning to adopt a ‘shared value’ approach to provide significant socio-economic benefits to communities and allow them to operate profitably.

 Employee Health & Safety